wingED-III/Hoi4_Mod_Touhou_Ship_Name_List/README.md

 - Touhou_ship_names_l_english.yml

 ### Details:
-- 144 unique character names include all Touhou1 - Touhou17 and non cannon character  names.
+- 144 unique character names include all Touhou1 - Touhou17 and non canon character names.
 - Mostly are group by their first appearance in game.
 - First name only.
 - Some lists have fallback names.